zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

       $ pacman -Syu
       $ pacman -S git cmake make gcc dtc diffutils ncurses-devel python3 gperf

 #.
-From within the MSYS2 MSYS Shell, clone a copy of the Zephyr source into
+From within the MSYS2 MSYS Shell, clone a copy of the Zephyr source
-   your home directory using Git:
+   into your home directory using Git.
+(Some Zephyr tools require Unix-style line endings, so we'll configure Git for this repo to not do the automatic Unix/Windows line ending conversion (using ``--config core.autocrlf=false``).
+Tools within the MSYS2 shell, such as vim, will behave properly but Windows tools such as notepad won't.)

    .. code-block:: console